fabric8io/fabric8/examples/secure-soap/README.md

             myuser = mysecretpassword

-2. Using the jaas: commands in the Fuse ESB Enterprise console:
+2. Using the jaas: commands in the JBoss Fuse console:

             jaas:manage --realm karaf
             jaas:useradd myuser mysecretpassword